Intro to home theater speakers

 Center channel speaker

 When you watch a movie, the center channel delivers more than 50% of the soundtrack, including almost all of the dialogue.
 Since its purpose is to keep sound anchored to the on-screen action, a good center channel speaker is crucial for a well-balanced home theater system.
 Don’t skimp on the center speaker.
-[Shop for center channel speakers.]

 The center channel lives just above or below your television, which keeps dialogue anchored to your TV screen.